RascalSoftware/RAT/docs/source/chapter2.rst

 The substrate roughness is a protected parameter in all cases (it defines the Fresnel roughness) and cannot be renamed or deleted.
 Its values can be set to any numerical values however.

-To add a parameter, you can use the 'addParam' method, either by just specifying a name, in which case the parameter takes on default values, or by specifying the whole parameter at once (note the Matlab cell array curly brackets syntax for the latter):
+To add a parameter, you can use the **addParam** method, either by just specifying a name, in which case the parameter takes on default values, or by specifying the whole parameter at once (note the Matlab cell array curly brackets syntax for the latter):

 .. code:: MATLAB

     >> problem.addParam('My new param');
     >> problem.addParam({'My other new param',10,20,30,false});

-To avoid having to make a whole load of 'addParam' statements for large projects with many parameters, you can define them at once in a cell array, and add them using the addParamGroup method (again notice the curly brackets syntax - this is a {cell array of {cell arrays}} :
+To avoid having to make a whole load of **addParam** statements for large projects with many parameters, you can define them at once in a cell array, and add them using the **addParamGroup** method (again notice the curly brackets syntax - this is a {cell array of {cell arrays}} :

 .. code:: MATLAB

     pGroup = {{'Layer thick', 10, 20, 30, true};
               {'Layer SLD', 1e-6, 3e-6 5e-6, true};
               {'Layer rough', 5, 7, 10, true}};

     >> problem.addParamGroup(pGroup)